 It can – if you are convicted of not obeying the move over law, you can be ticketed and fined, which can lead to an increase in your Ontario car insurance quotes.

 Slow down, move over is a law that the Ontario government has placed to remind drivers to slow down and move over for emergency vehicles and tow trucks.
-They implemented it to improve the safety of workers and drivers when they see flashing lights behind them or approach a scene.
+They implemented it to improve the safety of workers and drivers when they see flashing lights behind them or approaching a scene.